Tessellated Tiles - A How To Guide

 What are tessellated tiles?

-A tessellated floor is made up of three components; the tile pattern itself, a tile border (this frames the pattern), and a tile filler (which acts as a buffer between the border and the edge of the floor).
-Decorative encaustic tiles and step treads can be used to complete the look of a tessellated floor.
+A tessellated floor has three components: the field pattern itself, a border that frames it, and a filler tile that acts as a buffer between the border and the wall edge.
+Decorative encaustic tiles and step treads can be added to complete the floor.

 • Winckelmans Tiles Colour Retention